stwisdom/sista-rnn/README.md

 First, download the Caltech-256 dataset available from http://www.vision.caltech.edu/Image_Datasets/Caltech256/

-Code for replicating unsupervised results coming soon.

-To replicate the supervised results, follow these steps:
+To replicate the paper's results, follow these steps:
 1) Execute the 'run_supervised.sh' script.
-Make sure you change 'path_dataset' in the YAML configuration files to the path of the Caltech-256 dataset on your machine.
+This will load and preprocess the Caltch-256 dataset for all other functions, as well as training the supervised models.
+Make sure you change 'path_dataset' in the YAML configuration files in the 'python' directory to the path of the Caltech-256 dataset on your machine.
 Note that MSEs reported during training are not the same as those reported in the paper, since the images are normalized during training.
-2) Score the results using matlab/score_caltech256.m and matlab/print_scores_table_caltech256.m
+The outputs of the networks on the test set will be stored in the 'caltech256' folder.
+2) Compile MEX files for unsupervised baselines by running 'compile.m' from 'matlab/L1-homotopy'.
+3) From the 'matlab' directory, run the unsupervised baselines using 'matlab/run_baselines_caltech256_v2.m'.
+This will also generate reference images in the 'caltech256' directory.
+4) From the 'matlab' directory, score the results using 'matlab/score_caltech256.m' and print a table of the results using 'matlab/print_scores_table_caltech256.m'